BlakeRain/blakerain.com/content/weeknotes/2026-W21/index.md

 It's been quite good fun watching people start to adjust to the real cost of using LLMs, especially for very token-heavy activities like [agentic coding].
 Seeing people discover that their subscription is potentially subsidising significant cost is interesting.
-On of my favorites is a post [on Reddit] showing a $39 subscription to GitHub Copilot would have cost them $5,815.77 if billed on a per-token basis.
+On of my favourites is a post [on Reddit] showing a $39 subscription to GitHub Copilot would have cost them $5,815.77 if billed on a per-token basis.